IlexisTheMadcat/LexisPosingSystem/README.md

 1) Rotation cursor
 2) Rotation bounds
 3) Rotation guide ring
-- In LPS, rotation is achieved by putting X, Y, and Z axes in hierarchical order.
+- In LPS, rotation is achieved by putting the X, Y, and Z axes in hierarchical order.
 X moves XYZ, Y moves YZ, and Z only moves Z. This can be a bit quirky to manage for certain poses, but if you're in VR, you can use the physbone handles below.
 - The rotation bounds show the bounds within which the bones can rotate.
 This posing system is designed to be anatomically accurate while also being forgiving and letting creativity go wild.
 ### Aim Joint Gadgets
 The aim joint gadgets are blue balls that glow when you look at them. \